IamEchelon/IamEchelon.github.io/index.md

 ---
 # About Me

 Hi!
 I'm Brent, I do code things in Raleigh North Carolina.
-I'm the creator of the Notes music language and I'm probably building something with Elm right now.
+I'm the creator of Notes a modern music language.
+Probably somewhere building something with Elm.